Playtime for Kids – Your Ultimate Guide

 - Rock or Shell painting kits

-These recommendations above are just a guideline and can be moulded to suit your child’s needs or capabilities.
+These recommendations above are just a guideline and can be molded to suit your child’s needs or capabilities.
 It’s more important that they are having fun and learning from their activities.

-So now we can see that playtime is a joyful and cherished part of your child’s life and every effort should be made to include in the best way possible in their everyday activities.
+So now we can see that playtime is a joyful and cherished part of your child’s life and every effort should be made to include it in the best way possible in their everyday activities.
 Structured and free play different roles to encourage development and competitive skills in your child.
-Playtime is important at all stages of life to help your child grow into a happier, well rounded person and better equips them with social, emotional and cognitive skills .
-If its integrative with their academic enrichment , it will provide a good balance and they will become more confident and intellectual and lead us into a better future .
+Playtime is important at all stages of life to help your child grow into a happier, well-rounded person and better equips them with social, emotional, and cognitive skills.
+If it’s integrative with their academic enrichment, it will provide a good balance and they will become more confident and intellectual and lead us into a better future.